Ley lines were first theorized in 1921, and since then, the debate has been over whether or not they exist, and if they do, what purpose they serve.

-Wikimedia Commons The Malvern Hills in England, that first inspired Alfred Watkins to hypothesize ley lines.
+Wikimedia Commons The Malvern Hills in England, where Alfred Watkins first came up with his theory on ley lines.

 In 1921, amateur archaeologist Alfred Watkins made a remarkable discovery.
-He noticed that ancient sites, at different points around the world all fell into a sort of alignment.
-Be the sites man-made or natural, they all fell into a pattern, usually a straight line.
-He coined these lines “leys,” later “ley lines,” and in doing so opened a world of supernatural and spiritual beliefs.
+He noticed that ancient sites around Britain all fell into a strange alignment.
+Both man-made and natural monuments could be connected by perfectly straight paths.
+He coined these routes “ley lines” — and opened up a world of supernatural and spiritual beliefs.

 Of course, ley lines aren’t without their skeptics.
 While the idea can be tantalizing to some, others are wary of ascribing to the paranormal component of ley lines — and often attribute much of the theory to pure coincidence.